annaric/Tailored-Gamification-Recommender/README.md

 - npm run build: Bundles the app into static files for production
 - npx prettier . --write: Makes code pretty
 - npx prettier . --check: Checks if code is pretty
+- npx eslint: Checks code for inconsistency and bugs